aaron-grau/curic/javascript/projects/mail/README.md

   };
   ```

-* Now that we have some data, let's create functionality for working with it.
+* Now that we have some data, let's create the functionality for working with it.
   * Create a new object called `MessageStore`.
 This object will be what this
     module exports
   * Create the follow functions as properties on this object: